MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Management/New-PSDrive.md

 computer. **PSProvider** specifies the `FileSystem` provider. **Credential** uses the `$cred` variable to get the service account credentials for authentication.

-The mapped drive can be viewed on the local computer in PowerShell sessions, Windows Explorer, and with tools, such as **net use**.
-To view the contents from a PowerShell session:
-`Get-ChildItem -Path S:`
+The mapped drive can be viewed on the local computer in PowerShell sessions, File Explorer, and with tools such as **net use**.
+To view the contents from a PowerShell session: `Get-ChildItem -Path S:`

 ### Example 5: Create persistent and temporary drives